Gisèle Freund: Buenos Aires, Mexico, and Paris again

-While living in Argentina, Freund started a publishing venture called Ediciones Victoria.
-She writes, "In reality, I started this for the De Gaulle government in exile where I was working in the Information ministry, volontairement without payment."
-She also founds a relief action committee for French artists and becomes a spokesperson for Free France.
+While living in Argentina, Freund started a publishing venture called Ediciones Victoria, that would feature books on France.
+She writes, "in reality, I started this for the De Gaulle government in exile where I was working in the Information ministry, voluntarily, without payment."
+She also founded a relief action committee for French artists and became a spokesperson for Free France.
+After the war she got back to Paris in 1946 with an exhibition on Latin America ready, and three tons of collected provisions for writers and journalists.

-In 1947, Freund signed a contract with Magnum Photos as a Latin America contributor, but by 1954, she was declared persona non grata by the U.S. government at the height of the Red Scare for her socialist views, and Robert Capa forced her to break ties with Magnum.
-In 1950, her photocoverage of a bejewelled Eva Peron for Life magazine caused a diplomatic stir between the United States and Argentina and upset many of Peron's supporters—the ostentatious photographs went against the official party line of austerity; Life was blacklisted in Argentina, and once again, Freund had to escape a country with her negatives.
+In 1947, Freund signed a contract with Magnum Photos as a Latin America contributor, but by 1954, she was declared persona non grata by the U.S. government at the height of the Red Scare for her socialist views, and Robert Capa forced her to break ties with Magnum, to save himself and David Seymour from investigations of the FBI.
+In 1950, her photo coverage of a bejewelled Evita Perón for Life magazine caused a diplomatic stir between the United States and Argentina and upset many of Perón's supporters—the ostentatious photographs went against the official party line of austerity; Life was blacklisted in Argentina, and once again, Freund had to escape a country with her negatives.
 She moved to Mexico and became friends with Diego Rivera, Frida Kahlo, Alfaro Siqueiros, and José Clemente Orozco.
-In 1953, she moved back to Paris permanently.
-Over the life of her career, she went on over 80 photojournalism assignments, primarily for Life and Time, but also Du, The Sunday Times (London), Vu, Picture Post, Weekly Illustrated, and Paris Match, among others.
-From the 1960s onward, Freund continued to write, and her reputation as an important portrait photographer grew with each successive exhibition.
-She is now celebrated as one of the best portrait photographers of the twentieth century: Upon her death, "President Jacques Chirac praised her as 'one of the world's greatest photographers.